Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Bolton Point - Teralba has 81 active public transport stops serving a mix of train and bus routes.
-These stops are covered by 73 individual routes that facilitate 1,403 weekly passenger trips in total.
-The average distance from residents to the nearest transport stop is 173 meters, indicating excellent accessibility.
+Bolton Point - Teralba has 81 active public transport stops offering a mix of train and bus services.
+These stops are served by 73 individual routes, collectively facilitating 1,403 weekly passenger trips.
+Residents enjoy excellent transport accessibility, with an average distance of 173 meters to the nearest stop.

-On average, there are 200 trips per day across all routes, which translates to approximately 17 weekly trips per individual stop.
+Service frequency averages 200 trips per day across all routes, equating to approximately 17 weekly trips per stop.

 Frequently Asked Questions - Transport